Early Greek Humanism: The Beauty of the Human Form and Essence

 So while the Hebrews are interested in humans reaching for divine, Godly perfection, the Greek humanists are interested in how each of us must come to grips with, and make the best use of, our inherent human imperfection.
 The Greeks see this struggle as fascinating and beautiful.

-2) Greek Humanism also refers to the Greeks' emphasis on the human body: on Physical Beauty, Athleticism; the Greeks see physical beauty as literally "divine", as godly.
-Our own obsession with sports, and our culture's willingness to bestow massive economic benefits on athletes, comes directly from this legacy.
-The original, Greek Olympics were also literally structured on the chapters of the Iliad and Odyssey that describe athletic events.
+2) Greek Humanism also refers to the Greeks' emphasis on the human body: on physical beauty and athleticism; the Greeks see physical beauty as literally "divine", as godly.
+Our own obsession with hot movie stars and with sports, and our culture's willingness to bestow massive economic benefits on athletes, comes directly from this legacy.
+As you'll read, the original, Greek Olympics were also literally structured on the chapters of the Iliad and Odyssey that describe athletic events.

 Keep in mind that in Ancient times, especially cultures predicated on war, athleticism represents an actual military advantage: one's ability to run and throw objects is what determines who lives or dies, and "sports" is simply a means of military training.